 As the challenges for reintegrating ex-child soldiers have evolved, so has our work with CRAN.
 Since the demobilisation of the FARC, CRAN has expanded its work in order to provide emotional and practical support to young people in their home communities as well as in their project base in Bogotá.
 Here, CRAN also works with parents, community members and local employers and education providers to ensure the young people can successfully reintegrate into their communities, rebuild relationships with their families, and work towards a fulfilling future.
 This approach also aims to protect these children, and other children in their communities, from recruitment by others armed groups that have moved in to fill the power vacuums left when the FARC demobilised.

 What does the project do?

-- A participative process of life goal planning, wherein children and young people are supported to identify what they want to do with their future, concrete steps they need to take to achieve this, and create a plan to put this into action.
-As mentioned above, children who have been child soldiers have usually been unable to finish their education, but returning to a classroom after months or years of being in a guerrilla group can be very difficult and often unwanted, especially where children are at an educational level much lower than their age.
-In these cases the provision of vocational training and support is especially important.
+- a participative process of life goal planning, wherein they are supported to identify what they want to do with their future, concrete steps they need to take to achieve this, and create a plan to put this into action.

-This is very challenging for their foster families, so the project will also work intensively with the families themselves, giving them the tools and support to deal with the psycho-social needs of the children in their care, to define the role of the child within the family, and to help the child integrate into the community, access state support that is available to them, and to start becoming used to being a member of society.
+The children in CRAN’s project in Bogotá live with foster families.
+CRAN also provides intensive support to these foster parents, giving them the tools and support to deal with the needs of the children in their care, to define the role of the child within the family, and to help the child integrate into the community.

 Thank you for your interest in this project.